 Your Fixed Rate Conversion Draw becomes a separate balance under your HELOC with its own fixed monthly payment that gets added to your regular HELOC minimum payment due.
 The rate is locked in permanently and will never change, unlike your regular variable-rate HELOC balance.
 If you make extra payments, your monthly payment amount stays the same but you'll pay off the balance sooner.

 No, checking your rate with Trovy will not impact your credit score.
 We perform a soft credit inquiry, which is only visible to you and does not affect your score.
 However, submitting a full application will trigger a hard inquiry, which may affect your credit score.
+We will disclose to you on the application when the hard inquiry will be performed and obtain your permission before doing so.

 Trovy uses an automated valuation model (AVM) to estimate your home's current market value.
 This allows for a fast and accurate property assessment without requiring an in-person appraisal.